flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 Every step should be named appropriately to tell us what functionality is taking place (and how long does it take) within the step contents.
 So for this step we are timing how long the target URL takes to load from a user's perspective and also the verification that we are on the correct page.

-The page text verification is purely just telling Flood Chrome to wait for a specific visible text element to appear before the step completes.
+The page text verification is purely just telling Flood Element to wait for a specific visible text element to appear before the step completes.

 It serves two important purposes for load testing: